EvilPort2/Simple-OpenCV-Calculator/README.md

 1. Simple HSV masking is bad for skin segmentation.
 This is why I am using a dark room.
 2. Gesture for confirming a number (i.e making a fist) and for "one" needs improving.

+Really need help with these two.
+Please help me if you can.

 ## Requirements
 1. OpenCV
 2. Numpy